Monitoring High Voltage Systems

 eGauge support can assist with this part of the device configuration, but cannot offer specific CT or transformer suggestions.

-It is technically possible to measure power used/generated on services over 480Vac, although not officially supported.
-You'll need to find suitable hardware (CTs and PTs). eGauge support can offer advice on the suitability of a given piece of hardware but cannot provide specific hardware recommendations. eGauge support can also assist with configuration and testing, although it's not possible to guarantee any specific level of accuracy.
+It is technically possible to measure power used/generated on services over 600Vac (phase to phase), although not officially supported.
+The customer will need to find suitable hardware (CTs and PTs). eGauge support can offer advice on the suitability of a given piece of hardware but cannot provide specific hardware recommendations. eGauge support can also assist with configuration and testing, although it's not possible to guarantee any specific level of accuracy.